boconn7782/CurrDev/FAI/python_reference/ascii_wiring_guide.md

 - **Pin Numbers**: Always inside the frame with bullet point (●)
 - **Special Pins**: Include functional labels in parentheses when relevant
   - Example: `GP28 (ADC2)`, `3V3(OUT)`
+- **Character Alignment**: Maintain exactly 30 characters before each `│` symbol to ensure consistent vertical alignment.
+This can be exceeded if component names are long, but use standard abbreviations to minimize this.

 ### 2. Connection Arrow Standards
 - **Connected Pins**: Use arrows (`---->` or `<----`) to show connections